Jmastro88/Project-1/README.md

 ## Needs of This project
 * Ordinary Least Squares Regression for the top factors uncovered within our preliminary analysis to further understand the impact these factors jointly have on GDP.
-* Increase the time series to another decade or two to have a more comprehensive look.
+* Increase the time series data size to another decade or two to have a more comprehensive look.
 * Disaggregation of data points.

 ## Contributers: